osstotalsoft/generator-webapp-rocket/README.md

 ## Multi-tenancy
 If you need to handle multi-tenancy in your new application, you can just reply with `yes` when you are being prompted about this topic at the beginning and voilà!
 Everything will be done for you.

 This feature include a `TenantSelector` component, which allows a user to navigate to multiple tenants.
 This uses a `MY_TENANTS_QUERY` GraphQL query, which retrieves the same information exposed by <b>Identity SAAS</b>.
 This will have to be implemented in your GraphQL server.

+> If you use our [GraphQL Rocket Generator](https://github.com/osstotalsoft/generator-graphql-rocket#multi-tenancy), it will include all of the missing code elements you need to make this work.

 ```
 export const MY_TENANTS_QUERY = gql`
 query {